pgoyal94/Restaurants_and_House_Prices/README.md

 ![image](https://user-images.githubusercontent.com/92613639/162113723-681dbe1a-2864-4136-a1ab-639c4cf402ce.png)

 Random Forest Model Evaluation:

+Limitations:
+- Requires more computational power and resources, due to the number of trees is creates by default into the Python sklearn library.
+Benefits:
+- Handles non-linear parameters very efficiently.
+- Works well for classification problems.
+- Reduces the risk of overfitting, while reducing variance, causing an increase in accuracy.

+Metrics:
 - Plot feature importance: The most influential features driving the prediction as you can see are Total Reviews, Total Price, Average Restaurant Rating, Total Restaurants Delivery and Pickup, and Total number of Restaurant categories follow.
 ![image](https://user-images.githubusercontent.com/92613639/162113939-0b5db904-bd6c-4f0c-ab23-838c6be9d4a9.png)